THU-smartCane/SRT/README.md

 THU SRT project.
 Init the project file.

-This is Dong yan readme file
+This is Ji Zehua readme file